SebasSaenz/Tr-scher-Mu-otter-et-al-2021-Cow-enterotypes/R_scripts/README.md

-Enterotypes predictons was based on in [Enterotypes of the human gut microbiome](https://www.nature.com/articles/nature09944)
+Enterotypes predictons was based on [Enterotypes of the human gut microbiome](https://www.nature.com/articles/nature09944)